DeFaulT0-hash/Pose_Estimation_-TensorFlow.js-/README.md

 # Pose_Estimation_-TensorFlow.js-
 Counts the number of bicep curls in one set.
+Also has a face_identification module.
 (Check out)